Alimov-8/django-bookstore-app/README.md

      8. Bookstore project is now much clearer.
         Added a books model, learned how to change the URL structure, and switched to the much more secure UUID pattern

+     9. Review app model added into books app,
+        As the project grows it might also make sense to split reviews off into its own dedicated app.
+        In general, keeping things as simple as possible–adding foreign keys within an existing app until it becomes too large to easily understand–is a solid approach